 Auth is currently in preview, but is fully supported.
-Our preview supports native iOS, Android and Xamarin.
+Our preview supports native iOS, Android, Xamarin and React Native.
 Setting up the Auth preview requires an existing Azure subscription and Azure Active Directory B2C tenant.

 How Auth works

-App Center Auth SDK wraps Microsoft Authentication Library (MSAL), which is a platform that gives your application the ability to target the identities in Azure AD B2C.
+The App Center Auth SDK wraps the Microsoft Authentication Library (MSAL), which is a platform that gives your application the ability to access identities in Azure AD B2C.
 Azure AD B2C implements a form of the OpenID Connect and OAuth 2.0 protocols.

-- ID that we use to identify the signed-in user
+- ID used to identify the signed-in user:

 - Scopes or permissions granted to the resource for the JWT

 delete, are a way to manage permissions to protected resources.